Home

 Frailty is more common in females and the risk of frailty increases with age.

-How to Manage Frailty
+How to manage frailty

-Correctly managing frailty can significantly improve a persons function and quality of life.
+Correctly managing frailty can significantly improve a person’s function and quality of life.
 It can also provide a better chance of recovery from acute illness as it reduces susceptibility to negative health outcomes.

 This targeted approach can include: